freedomofpress/securedrop/docs/install.rst

     ./securedrop-admin install

-You will be prompted to enter the sudo password for the app and monitor servers (which should be the same).
+You will be prompted to enter the sudo password for the *Application* and *Monitor Servers* (which should be the same).

 The install process will take some time, and it will return the terminal to you when it is complete.
 If an error occurs while